40+ Employment Verification Letter Samples [FREE Templates]

 Dos and Don’ts

-When writing an employment verification letter, it is advisable to focus on being as accurate as possible while providing specific details only requested in the form.
+When writing the letter, it is advisable to focus on being as accurate as possible while providing specific details only requested in the form.
 You may want to avoid writing extra information that may be unnecessary to the recipient.
-Here are some Dos and Don’ts of writing an employment verification letter.

 Dos

-• Follow Business Letter Format: Ensure that your letter follows the correct format starting with the employee’s address, your address as the employer, body paragraph, signature, and closing with your name.
+• Follow Business Letter Format: Ensure that your letter follows the correct format, starting with the employee’s address, your address as the employer, body paragraph, signature, and closing with your name.

-• Be Concise: Ensure that you give information that is brief but all the necessary information is available, and ensure that the letter has a formal tone.
+• Be Concise: Ensure that you give information that is brief but that all the necessary information is available, and ensure that the letter has a formal tone.

 • Include All Requested Information: Ensure that you have added all the additional requested information by the employee, such as payment details so that your letter can be satisfactory.

-• Provide Your Contact Information: At the end of the employment verification letter, provide your contact information.
+• Provide Your Contact Information: At the end of the letter, provide your contact information.
 This information is crucial as one can use the contact to request more details or clarifications concerning the letter.

 Don’ts

-• Personal Information: Avoid adding other personal details on an employment verification letter, such as the health conditions of the employee.
+• Personal Information: Avoid adding other personal details on the letter, such as the health conditions of the employee.

 Frequently Asked Questions